mattermost/mattermost/doc/process/documentation-guidelines.md

 ----

-### End Lists Correctly
+### End Lists Consistently

-Punctuate bullet points and numbered lists if they end in a full sentence.
-If they end in a fragment, do not add punctuation.
+If one point in a bulleted list or numbered list ends with a period, end all points in the list with a period.
+If all points in the list are fragments, use no end punctuation.

 ##### Correct

 ----
-- This bullet point ends with period.
-- This bullet point does not end with a period because it ends with a fragment.
-Unlike the previous point
+- This is an example of a bullet point that ends with a period.

 ----
 ##### Incorrect

 ----
-- This bullet point does not end with a period.
-This is incorrect
-- This bullet point does not end correctly.
-Like the previous point.
+- Example of an incorrect period at the end of a bullet point.

 ----
 ### Avoid Passive Phrases